skalg/RomsLibraryManager/README.md

 ## License 📄

 This project is safeguarded under the MIT License.
+Refer to [LICENSE.md](LICENSE.md) for a detailed overview.